amalgam8/amalgam8.github.io/_docs/4-kubernetes/2-helloworld.md

    $ for i in {1..8} do curl http://$GATEWAY_URL/helloworld/hello; done
    ```

-   Note: if you use a browser instead of cURL to access the service and continually refresh the page,
+   Note: if you use a browser instead of curl to access the service and continually refresh the page,
    it will always return the same version (v1 or v2), because a cookie is set to maintain version affinity.
    However, the browser still alternates in a random manner between instances of the specific version.